This privacy notice explains how Ards and North Down Borough Council, (as a Data Controller), collects, uses and protects personal data that it holds.

 The Council will only keep your personal data for as long as is necessary and for the purpose for which it is being processed, unless there is a legitimate reason for keeping it longer, for example, any legal requirement to keep data for a set time period.
-Where the Council does not need to continue to process your personal data, it will be securely destroyed, in line with the Council’s Retention & Disposal Schedule.
+Where the Council does not need to continue to process your personal data, it will be securely destroyed, in line with the Council’s Retention and Disposal Schedule.

 Your rights and your personal data

-- to withdraw your consent to the processing;
+- withdraw your consent to the processing

-- to lodge a complaint with the ICO.
+- lodge a complaint with the ICO

 You can access the personal information that is held about you by submitting a Subject Access Request (SAR) to the Council.
 This request must be in writing and clearly specify the information you require and be made to the Data Protection Officer (contact details below).